PiPar: Pipeline Parallelism for Collaborative Machine Learning: PiPar

 \subsection{Motivation}

-The following three observations in relation to low resource utilisation in the training process of DNNs in CML motivates the development of \PipeLearn.
+The following three observations on low resource utilization when training DNNs in CML motivate \PiPar.

-\textit{The server and devices need to work simultaneously}: The devices and server work in an alternating manner in the current CML methods, which is a limitation that must be addressed for improving resource utilisation.
+\textit{(1) The server and devices need to work simultaneously}: The devices and server work in an alternating manner in the current CML methods, which is a limitation that must be addressed to improve resource utilization.
 In FL, the server starts to aggregate local models only after all devices have completed training their local models.
 In SL/SFL, the sequential computation of DNN layers results in the sequential working of the devices and the server.
-To reduce the resulting idle time on the resources, the dependencies between server-side and device-side computations need to be eliminated. \PipeLearn\ attempts to make the server and the devices work simultaneously by reallocating and reordering training tasks.
+The dependencies between server-side and device-side computations need to be eliminated to reduce the resulting idle time on the resources. \PiPar\ attempts to make the server and the devices work simultaneously by reallocating and reordering training tasks.

-\textit{Compute-intensive and I/O-intensive tasks need to be overlapped}: Compute-intensive tasks, such as model training, involves large-scale computation that need to be performed by computing units (CPU/GPU), while IO-intensive tasks refer to input and output tasks of disk or network, such as data transmission, which usually do not have a high CPU requirement.
-A computationally intensive and an IO-intensive task can be executed in parallel on the same resource without mutual dependencies.
-However, in the current CML methods, both server-side and device-side computations are paused when communication is in progress, which creates idle time on compute resources. \PipeLearn\ improves this by overlapping compute-intensive and IO-intensive tasks.
+\textit{(2) Compute-intensive and I/O-intensive tasks need to be overlapped}: Compute-intensive tasks, such as model training, involve large-scale computations performed by computing units (CPU/GPU), while IO-intensive tasks refer to input and output tasks of disk or network, such as data transmission, which usually do not have a high CPU requirement.
+A computationally intensive and an I/O-intensive task can be executed in parallel on the same resource without mutual dependencies.
+However, in current CML methods, both server-side and device-side computations are paused when communication is in progress, which creates idle time on compute resources. \PiPar\ improves this by overlapping compute-intensive and I/O-intensive tasks.

-\textit{Workloads on the server side and client side need to be balanced}: Idle time on resources are also caused due to unbalanced workloads on the server and devices.
-In current CML methods, servers or clients may have heavier workload than the other. \PipeLearn\ balances the workloads on the server side and device side by split the neural network carefully.
+\textit{(3) Workloads on the server-side and client-side need to be balanced}: Idle time on resources is also caused due to imbalanced workloads on the server and devices. \PiPar\ balances the workloads on the server and device sides by splitting the DNN carefully.

-\subsection{Pipeline Construction}
+\subsection{Pipeline construction}